Harmonica-Men/AstroShare-Blog/README.md

 ![Contrast Errors homepage footer](staticfiles/images/readme-images/wave-errors-homepage-footer.webp)
 <br>

 Additionally, contrast warnings were noted in the Flash messages—interestingly, all colors except yellow were flagged.
-While we understand that white text on a yellow background might pose a readability challenge, WAVE does not flag it as an issue.
+While we understand that white text on a transparent background might pose a readability challenge, WAVE does flaged it as an issue.
 Conversely, other colors, which do not seem problematic to us, were marked for contrast errors.

 ![Contrast Errors front-page pagination](staticfiles/images/readme-images/wave-errors-frontpage-pagination.webp)
 <br>